 The team is working towards releasing the Sidechain SDK, which will allow developers and enterprises to build applications, products, and services on top of the Horizen technology platform.

 To accomplish its goals, the project is developing several services based on Horizen’s framework.
 The first and foremost application of Horizen is the ZEN coin with optional privacy, which is designed to be a way to transfer value without revealing individual transaction details.
-The following services are in development or have already been deployed with partial functionality:
+The following services are in development or have already been deployed with full or partial functionality: